cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-evasi0n7.md

 ## Downloads

 - The latest version of [Patched evasi0n7](https://mega.nz/folder/k4FAXCIB#Fk7pxs6ikYzL3YBvAGX5ig/file/1wc0HZgQ) from the Legacy JB Archive

-If you are using an iPhone 5S or 5C on iOS 7.0 (Build 11A466) you will need [this version of evasi0n](https://mega.nz/folder/k4FAXCIB#Fk7pxs6ikYzL3YBvAGX5ig/file/Z1MC2ZaS) instead of the one above
+   - If you are using an iPhone 5S or 5C on iOS 7.0 (Build 11A466) you will need [this version of evasi0n](https://mega.nz/folder/k4FAXCIB#Fk7pxs6ikYzL3YBvAGX5ig/file/Z1MC2ZaS) instead of the one above.

 ## Installing Evasi0n7

 If your device has been OTA updated to its current version of iOS 7, you may encounter a bootloop